Ending of Stories: How Planning an Ending Will Help You Write Faster

 To determine what type of ending your book should have, ask yourself the following questions:

 - What is my genre?
 Different genres may suit different endings.
-For example, comedy tends to have changed self endings, whereas epics tend to have changed world endings.
+For example, comedy tends to have Changed Self endings, whereas epics tend to have Changed World endings.

 - What do I want my readers to feel at the end of the book?
-Determining what you ultimately want to communicate to your readers to write the perfect ending.
+Determine what you ultimately want to communicate to your readers to write the perfect ending.

 - Which is more important in the book: the internal struggle or the external struggle?
 An externally focused book would benefit more from a Changed World ending, whereas an internally focused book would benefit more from a Changed Self ending.

 - Do I want to end the book with a sense of immediacy or a sense of wistfulness?
 Think of this as whether you want to end the story with your hero still standing on the battlefield or telling the story to their grandchildren.
 The first leaves more room for interpretation, whereas the latter gives a greater sense of finality.
-If you want that greater sense of finality, a Slice of the Future (Maybe call this Reveal instead?) ending might be what you want.
+If you want that greater sense of finality, a Slice of the Future ending might be what you want.

 By deciding on your ending early, you not only have an overall direction for the plot of your book, but the tone and mood as well.
 Every step your story takes should lead your reader closer to the ending and the change that your character or story world takes.